maryambrj/educational_feedback_generator/examples/toy_example/README.md

 You'll know the toy example worked when you see:
 - ✅ Sample dataset generated
-- ✅ Traditional grading completed with results
+- ✅ ICAs completed with results
 - ✅ AI grading completed (mock responses)
 - ✅ Combined report generated
 - ✅ All output files created successfully